aswanevelder/ibmvolser/README.md

 ![Screenshot](https://s3.eu-central-1.amazonaws.com/com.trublo.assets/search-example.png)

-The application will list the library of backups display dsn, volumes, job names and job steps etc.
+The application will list the library of backups displaying dsn, volumes, job names and job steps etc.
-Each file is opened and if a search term entered searched and then displayed as HTML format.
+Each file is opened in the chosen date directory and if a search term entered searched and then displayed as HTML.

 The library information is stored as JSON with the following folder layout: